kookiatsuetrong/cool/README.md

 ![](https://raw.githubusercontent.com/kookiatsuetrong/cool/master/logo/mvc-seed.png)

 # Using Middleware
-All middleware are processing request before the controller.
-There are some built-in middleware, e.g. Logger for logging the request, Less for compiling CSS files.
+All middleware process request before the main controller.
+There are some built-in middlewares in the framework, e.g. Logger for logging the request, Less for compiling CSS files.
 ```es6
 main class Test {
 	new {